code-423n4/2023-07-tapioca-findings/data/chaduke-Q.md

 QA1.
 MarketERC20.transfer() uses the wrong condition at L140.
 The correct condition should be ``amount != 0 && msg.sender != to``.
 In addition, the emit statement should be in the if-block so that false event will not be emitted.
+The emit statement for MarketERC20.transferFrom should also be moved into the block of `` if (from != to)`` to avoid false emit.

 [https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/2286f80f928f41c8bc189d0657d74ba83286c668/contracts/markets/MarketERC20.sol#L135-L152](https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/2286f80f928f41c8bc189d0657d74ba83286c668/contracts/markets/MarketERC20.sol#L135-L152)